zeek/zeek/doc/frameworks/broker.rst

 -----------

-Broker provides a distributed key-value store interface with optional choice of suing a persistent backend.
+Broker provides a distributed key-value store interface with optional choice of using a persistent backend.
 For more detail, see :ref:`this example <data_store_example>`.

 Some ideas/considerations/scenarios when deciding whether to use